Our kung pao tofu is an easy stir-fry recipe with a sweet and sour flavor and a perfectly chewy texture.

 Instructions

-• Take the tofu out of its package, pat it dry with a kitchen towel, and cut it into ¾-inch pieces.
+• PREP INGREDIENTS: Pat 14 – 16 ounces tofu dry with kitchen paper and cut it into ¾-inch dice.

 Transfer the tofu to a large dish and pour in the marinade.
 Toss gently to cover each piece and set aside.

-• In a large non-stick pan, gently fry the peanuts with half a tablespoon of sesame oil for 1 minute on medium-low heat.
+• TOAST PEANUTS: In a large non-stick pan, gently fry ½ cup peanuts with ½ tablespoon sesame oil for 1 minute on medium heat.

 Transfer the peanuts onto a plate lined with paper towels to absorb excess oil.

-• To the same pan, add one tablespoon of sesame oil, then take the tofu out of the marinade and add it to the pan (without the marinade).
+• FRY TOFU: To the same pan, add the remaining 1 tablespoon sesame oil, then take the tofu out of the marinade and add it to the pan (without the marinade).

-• Fry the tofu on medium heat for about 10 minutes, flipping it every 2 minutes.
+Fry the tofu on medium heat for 10 minutes, turning it every 2 minutes.

-• Add diced bell pepperschopped mushrooms, and dried red chilies or red pepper flakes.
+ADD VEGETABLES: Add bell pepper, mushrooms, and ¼ teaspoon red pepper flakes.

 Stir-fry for 2 minutes on high heat, stirring often.